1.) Your Photos Aren’t Optimized For Google

 But you know what both of them don’t have in common?

-It’s highly unlikely I’ll be visiting the second coffee shop anytime soon when I have the first listing to compare it to.
+Most people aren’t going to give the second shop a chance, especially when they have the first one to compare it to.

-The first one has plenty of stellar, high-quality photos to show off the business, great reviews, and is an all-around great-looking listing, which makes it more appealing to potential customers.
+The first listing has plenty of stellar, high-quality photos, great reviews, and is an all-around great-looking listing, which makes it more appealing to potential customers.

-The second GMB, on the other hand, isn’t so attractive at first glance, they just have the default Google street view image and an unclaimed listing. (more on that later)
+The second GMB, on the other hand, isn’t so attractive at first glance.
+It just has the default Google street view image and is unclaimed. (more on that later)

-The second business could have the best coffee in the world, but most people won’t find out because they haven’t done a great job showing off their store.
+The second business could have the best coffee in the world, but most people won’t find out because the listing doesn’t do a great job of showing off the business.

 To avoid a similar fate, make sure your photos are all high-quality and show the best of your business off.